rhx/SwiftGLib/README.md

 Version 15 of gir2swift provides a Package Manager Plugin.
 This requires Swift 5.6 or higher.

-Version 14 of gir2swift automates post-processing using `sed` and `awk`, simplifying build-system integration.

-Version 13 of gir2swift uses [swift-argument-parser](https://github.com/apple/swift-argument-parser) instead of `getopt()`.

 ## Prerequisites

-### Swift
+### Swift 5.6 or higher

-To build, you need at least Swift 5.6; download from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
+To build, download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	swift-driver version: 1.45.2 Apple Swift version 5.6 (swiftlang-5.6.0.323.62 clang-1316.0.20.8)